-- 1.1 These documents have been prepared by the North Pennines AONB Partnership with significant input from the Council to a working group.
+- 1.1 These documents have been prepared by the North Pennines AONB Partnership with significant input from a City Council officer to a working group.
 The Partnership is responsible for co-ordinating efforts to conserve and enhance the AONB.
 The management of AONBs is a statutory function of local authorities under the Countryside and Rights of Way Act (CRoW) (2000). - 1.2 The SPDs relate to Policy DP9 of the Local Plan, which makes provision for development in the AONB subject to the special characteristics and landscape quality of the area being conserved or enhanced.
 Natural beauty includes scenic quality, landform, ecology, geology, cultural interests and the historic environment.
 The SPDs express in detail the provisions of Policy DP9 and how it is to be implemented in practice. - 1.3 In relation to the Building Design Guide, the SPD is aimed at designers, developers and landowners when preparing their plans, proposals and strategies.
-Planning officers should also have regard to the extent to which development proposals reflect the guidelines when assessing planning applications.
+Planning officers should also have regard to the extent to which development proposals reflect the guidelines when assessing planning applications. - 1.4 Executive Report DS.07/10 sets out the draft Supplementary Planning Documents for the North Pennines Area of Outstanding Natural Beauty which have been developed through the North Pennines AONB Partnership.